fastmcp-me/mempool-mcp-server/README.md

 # 🚀 Mempool MCP Server

 A Model Context Protocol (MCP) server providing real-time Bitcoin blockchain and mempool data, powered by [mempool.space](https://mempool.space/) APIs.
 Use this server as a tool provider in your MCP-compatible clients (like Claude, Cursor, and others) to access up-to-date Bitcoin network information.
+Its an unofficial repository.

 ---